DeLuks2006/PasswdMan/README.md

 - [ ] GUI using imGUI (I'm workin on it!!)
 - [ ] Input Validation
 - [ ] Master Password
+##
+**Brainstorming:**

+(stuff here isn't thought completely trough yet)

+*Saving created buttons/entries:*
+1. store data in SQL table
+2. grab data from the table at startup
+3. use grabbed data to initialize structs
+4. use initialized structs to create buttons that when clicked render the needed UI elements

+passwords will be stored encrypted and will only be decrypted when needed.

+the master passwords hash will only be saved and not the password itself (for obvious reasons)